 The Physician Fee Schedules comprise a broad collection of services, including physician and non-physician practitioner procedures, drugs and biologicals, vaccines and toxoids, laboratory and pathology, and durable medical equipment and supplies.
-With the exception of the drug schedule, whose periodic updates account for changes in drug prices, these rates have experienced budget-driven reductions since 2009.
+With the exception of the drug schedule, whose periodic updates account for changes in drug prices, these rates experienced budget-driven reductions in fiscal years 2009, 2011, and 2012.